civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 1. Click on the top-rightmost dropdown then click the 'Switch role' button.

 	![Switch role dropdown](../../../.gitbook/assets/switch-role.png)

+You will likely see warnings that "you don't have permissions".
+This is normal because you are now logged in with a none-root account.

 2. Input the following details: